dougUCN/ramsey/README.txt

-                    Siegert shift as a function of pulse time phaseAngle.py -- Plots Bloch Siegert shift as a function of initial phase angle
+                    Siegert shift as a function of pulse time phaseAngle.py -- Plots Bloch Siegert shift as a function of initial phase angle asymmetricPulse.py -- Illustrates shift in res. freq when pi/2 pulses are asymmetrical

 circularFringe and linearFringe run slowly, and blochSiegert takes eons.
 This is because I suck at coding, and to compensate I use a progress bar